 According to the Platform Sutra, the seminal text of the sixth patriarch, Huineng preached extensively on compassion as the essential foundation of the bodhisattva’s path, while Saint John of the Cross’s mystical writing explored love as a crucial component of theological reflection.
 Another striking affinity between Saint John of the Cross and the Chan or Zen tradition as a whole is the tendency towards “negative” language, which emphasizes the ineffability of the transcendent experience and unknowability of the Ultimate through conceptual thinking.

-As with all legitimate interfaith activity or comparative theological exercise, it should be noted that there is absolutely no intent that the conference ignore or deny the differences between the two traditions.
+As with all legitimate interfaith activity or comparative theological exercise, it should be noted that there is absolutely no intent that the conference ignores or denies the differences between the two traditions.
 Instead, dialogue is to be conducted in the spirit of equality, deep respect, openness, and wish for cooperation.
-The aim is to foster genuine engagement, enhance mutual growth, and to explore ways of cooperation to approach the pressing social and environmental concerns of today and help improve the welfare of mankind.
+The aim is to foster genuine engagement, enhance mutual growth, and to explore ways of cooperation to approach the pressing social and environmental concerns of today and help improve the welfare of humankind.

 CITeS is extending a warm invitation to Buddhist brothers and sisters, in particular those affiliated with the schools of Chan, Zen, and Seon, to participate in the event.
 Buddhist speakers from around the world are welcome.
 Interested parties from East Asia are also strongly encouraged to join this symposium.

-Buddhistdoor Global will publish more information on this event over the coming months.
+This event will be widely covered by Buddhistdoor Global and Buddhistdoor en Español, and both platforms will be publishing more information on this event over the coming months.